lepisma/lepisma.github.io/_posts/2015-12-21-white-rhino.md

-Before finishing, I would strongly recommend reading [Bad Science](https://www.goodreads.com/book/show/3272165-bad-science) by Ben Goldacre (the quotes in this post are directly taken from there), specially the chapter *"The Doctor Will Sue You Now"* if you are on a tight schedule.
+Before finishing, I would strongly recommend reading [Bad Science](https://www.goodreads.com/book/show/3272165-bad-science) by Ben Goldacre (the quotes in this post are directly taken from there), specially the chapter '*The Doctor Will Sue You Now*' if you are on a tight schedule.
 The story in the chapter explains the exact conundrum here with amazing precision and is downright serious.